mggg-states/LA-shapefiles/README.md

 * `USH18pR4`: votes for US House District 3 republican candidate Clay Higgins in the 2018 jungle primary
 * `USH18pR5`: votes for US House District 4 republican candidate Mike Johnson in the 2018 jungle primary
 * `USH18pR6`: votes for US House District 1 republican candidate Steve Scalise  in the 2018 jungle primary
-* `AG15R1`: votes for republican candidate James D. "Buddy" Caldwellin the 2015 Attorney General election (primary, no general necessary)
+* `AG15R1`: votes for republican candidate James D. "Buddy" Caldwellin the 2015 Attorney General election (primary, no run-off necessary)
-* `AG15R2`: votes for republican candidate Jeff Landryin the 2015 Attorney General election (primary, no general necessary)
+* `AG15R2`: votes for republican candidate Jeff Landryin the 2015 Attorney General election (primary, no run-off necessary)
-* `AG19D`: votes for democratic candidate Ike Jackson, Jrin the 2019 Attorney General election (primary, no general necessary)
+* `AG19D`: votes for democratic candidate Ike Jackson, Jrin the 2019 Attorney General election (primary, no run-off necessary)
-* `AG19R`: votes for republican candidate Jeff Landryin the 2019 Attorney General election (primary, no general necessary)
+* `AG19R`: votes for republican candidate Jeff Landryin the 2019 Attorney General election (primary, no run-off necessary)
 * `CAF19pD1`: votes for democratic candidate Marguerite Green in the 2019 Commissioner of Agriculture and Forestry jungle primary
 * `CAF19pD2`: votes for democratic candidate Charlie Greerin the 2019 Commissioner of Agriculture and Forestry jungle primary
 * `CAF19pD3`: votes for democratic candidate Peter Williamsin the 2019 Commissioner of Agriculture and Forestry jungle primary